MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: Evaluation

-The results show that \sys is well-suited for latency-optimized scenarios such as single-batch, low-latency model serving, and can drive LLM inference latency closer to hardware limits.
-For example, on Qwen3-8B running on an A100 GPU, \sys reduces per-token decoding latency from 14.5 ms---already achieved by highly optimized systems such as vLLM and SGLang---to 12.5 ms, approaching the theoretical lower bound of roughly 10 ms (estimated from loading 16 GB of model parameters over a 1.6 TB/s memory bandwidth).
+These results show that \sys is well-suited for latency-sensitive serving scenarios, such as single-batch decoding, where reducing per-token latency is critical.
+For example, on Qwen3-8B running on an A100 GPU, \sys reduces per-token decoding latency from 14.5~ms, achieved by highly optimized systems such as vLLM and SGLang, to 12.5~ms. This approaches the approximate hardware lower bound of 10~ms, estimated by loading 16~GB of model parameters at 1.6~TB/s memory bandwidth.

-In addition to performance improvement, another key advantage of \sys over vLLM and SGLang is ease of use.
-Both vLLM and SGLang require substantial engineering effort to hand-optimize new models and integrate specialized kernels, while \sys takes a compiler approach that automatically mega-kernelizes a PyTorch model with only a few lines of code changes.
-This design enables \sys to achieve both high performance and high programmability, achieving more than 10$\times$ speedup over native PyTorch while preserving the familiar PyTorch development workflow.
+Beyond performance, \sys also improves programmability. vLLM and SGLang require substantial engineering effort to optimize new models and integrate specialized kernels.
+In contrast, \sys takes a compiler-based approach that automatically mega-kernelizes a PyTorch model with only a few lines of code changes.
+As a result, \sys combines high performance with a familiar PyTorch development workflow, achieving more than 10$\times$ speedup over native PyTorch.